What are the social effects of alcohol abuse?

 - Psychological Harm: With all these various social effects, we sometimes forget to acknowledge the effects on the individuals who are caught in the vicious cycle of using and abusing alcohol.
 Psychological problems such as depression and schizophrenia are often seen in an alcoholic.
 As a result, he or she may try to self-medicate and abuse other illegal drugs or substances, but may instead be making their condition worse.

 If you’ve read this blog and realized that you may be a heavy drinker and you’re currently abusing alcohol – this isn’t the end!
-Find help with CCFA’s Toronto alcohol rehab centre.
+Find help with CCFA’s program.
 Rehab centres are there to help individuals just like yourself.
 Seek and ye shall find.